Probabilistic Fair Clustering: Approximation Algorithms and Theoretical Guarantees

 The difference between the original deterministic fair clustering problem and the above is that the bounds are relaxed by $\epsilon$ and a lower bound $L$ is required on the cluster size.
 This is done in order to guarantee that the resulting solution satisfies the relaxed upper and lower bounds in expectation, because small size clusters do not have a Chernoff bound and therefore nothing ensures that they are valid solutions to the original $\PFC(k,p)$ problem.

 The algorithm for solving deterministic fair clustering with lower bounded cluster sizes $\DFCLB$ is identical to the algorithm for solving the original deterministic fair clustering \cite{bera2019fair,bercea2018cost} problem with the difference being that the setup LP will have a bound on the cluster size.
 That is we include the following constraint $\forall i \in S: \sum_{ij} x_{ij} \ge L$.
-See appendix \ref{dfc_lb_appendix} for further details.
-In theorem \ref{lb_appendix} we show that it has an approximation ratio of $\alpha+2$ like the ordinary (deterministic) fair clustering case, where again $\alpha$ is the approximation ratio of the color blind algorithm.
+However, the lower bound on the cluster size causes an issue, since it is possible that a center or centers from the color-blind solution need to be closed.
+Therefore, we have to try all possible combinations for opening and closing the centers.
+Since there are at most $2^k$ possibilities, this leads to a run-time that is fixed parameter tractable $O(2^k \text{poly}(n))$.
+In theorem \ref{lb_appendix} we show that this leads to an approximation ratio of $\alpha+2$ like the ordinary (deterministic) fair clustering case, where again $\alpha$ is the approximation ratio of the color blind algorithm.
+See also appendix \ref{dfc_lb_appendix} for further details.

-\begin{theorem} Given an instance of the probabilistic fair clustering problem $\PFC(k,p)$, with high probability algorithm \ref{alg:large_pfc_alg} results in a solution with violation at most $\epsilon$ and approximation ratio $(\alpha+2)$. \end{theorem} \begin{proof} First, given an instance $\mathcal{I}_{\PFC}$ of probabilistic fair clustering with optimal value $\mathrm{OPT}_{\PFC}$ the clusters in the optimal solution would with high probability be a valid solution for the deterministic setting, as showed in Theorem \ref{whp_sample}.
+\begin{theorem} Given an instance of the probabilistic fair clustering problem $\PFC(k,p)$, with high probability algorithm \ref{alg:large_pfc_alg} results in a solution with violation at most $\epsilon$ and approximation ratio $(\alpha+2)$ in $O(2^k \text{poly}(n))$ time. \end{theorem} \begin{proof} First, given an instance $\mathcal{I}_{\PFC}$ of probabilistic fair clustering with optimal value $\mathrm{OPT}_{\PFC}$ the clusters in the optimal solution would with high probability be a valid solution for the deterministic setting, as showed in Theorem \ref{whp_sample}.
 Moreover the objective value of the solution is unchanged.
 Therefore, the resulting deterministic instance would have $\OPT_{\DFCLB} \leq \OPT_{\PFC}$.
 Hence, the algorithm will return a solution with cost at most $(\alpha+2) \OPT_{\DFCLB} \leq (\alpha+2) \OPT_{\PFC}$.

-For the solution $\mathrm{SOL}_{\DFCLB}$ returned by the algorithm, each cluster is of size at least $L$, and the Chernoff bound guarantees that the violation in expectation is at most $\epsilon$ with high probability. \end{proof}
+For the solution $\mathrm{SOL}_{\DFCLB}$ returned by the algorithm, each cluster is of size at least $L$, and the Chernoff bound guarantees that the violation in expectation is at most $\epsilon$ with high probability.